ajryan/JobviteBox/README.md

-# JobViteBox
+# JobviteBox

-JobViteBox is a jQuery plugin fetches a feed of job listings and displays it on your page.
+JobviteBox is a jQuery plugin fetches a feed of job listings and displays it on your page.

 ## Functions

-### $.getJobViteData(companyId)
+### $.getJobviteData(companyId)

 Returns an array of jobs objects with the following signature: